POSTECH-CVLab/point-transformer/README.md

 The codebase is provided by the first author of [Point Transformer](https://arxiv.org/abs/2012.09164).

 ## Notes
 - For shape classification and part segmentation, please use paconv-codebase branch.
-After some testing, we will merge it into master branch.
+After some testing, we will merge it into the master branch.

 ---
 ## Dependencies